 Big Headed Ants

-Big-headed ants are light brown to dark reddish brown in color.
-Major workers heads are very large in proportion to their bodies.
+- Big-headed ants are light brown to dark reddish brown in color

-Big-headed ants form super (1,000-10,000) colonies.
+Big Headed ants trail readily, but usually not far from their nest.
+Their foraging trails are sometimes covered with soil, resembling subterranean termite foraging tubes.
+Big Headed ants are subterranean ants, meaning that they displace soil to build an underground nest, similar to fire ants.
+Big Headed ants form super colonies, with individual colonies being intertwined and ants moving from one colony to another freely.
 They prefer seeds and insects, but will occasionally feed on honeydew from sap-sucking insects.
 Inside they forage for meats, grease, liver, molasses, peanut butter, pet foods, and fruit juices; preferring high-protein foods.